debrajj/myntra-clone/README.md

-# Bewakoof.com-Clone
+# Myntra.Com Clone

--Myntra is an Indian fashion e-commerce company headquartered in Bengaluru, India.
+Myntra is an Indian fashion e-commerce company headquartered in Bengaluru, India.
 Myntra is a one-stop shop for all your fashion and lifestyle needs.
 Being India’s largest e-commerce store for fashion and lifestyle products, Myntra aims at providing a hassle-free and enjoyable shopping experience to shoppers across the country with the widest range of brands and products on its portal.
 Myntra is the first e-commerce company to have its own private label ‘M’ and has also partnered with international brands like Kate Spade, Madewell, Topshop, Jack & Jones and more.
 The company has a wide range of products for men as well as women across categories like footwear, apparel, accessories and home decor.

 ---